shapeoko/Docs/content/firstjob.md

 ![Run Job](helloworld/ugs5.png)

 You should see Universal Gcode Sender start streaming the file, and your machine should start moving around.
+If you have any issues with the machine's movement you may need to [adjust the motor current](http://www.shapeoko.com/wiki/index.php/Tuning#Motor_Current).

 ##Run Job!